woejefe/PiP_Video_Window/README.md

 ## Features

-- Opens the first webcam automatically in a 320&times;180 window positioned at `x=10, y=10`.
+- Opens borderless window in a 320&times;180 window positioned at `x=10, y=10`.
 - **Right click & drag** to move the window.
 - **Middle click** to refresh the video stream.